Having a pet can be a wonderful experience. But pets come with expenses. Before you adopt a furry family member, make sure you know what to expect.

 Pet Sitting/Day Care

 If you have a cat, pet sitting can be relatively inexpensive.
-Cats don’t need as much day to day as dogs so having a neighbor drop by to feed, water, clean the litter tray and give them a bit of attention isn’t too expensive.
+Cats don’t need to be walked and don’t need as much day to day as dogs so having a neighbor drop by to feed, water, clean the litter tray and give them a bit of attention isn’t too expensive.
 That changes if your cat needs medication.
 Because Shadow needed injections twice a day, twelve hours apart, a good sitter willing to do the shots cost $35 a visit, or $70 a day.
 Not cheap.

 Cat parents get off pretty lightly here.
 Kitties keep themselves looking good.
 The only grooming Shadow needed was to have his nails clipped.
 You can do it yourself if you’re feeling brave or immune to pain but I had someone come to the house to avoid the stress of a vet visit.
 It was $15 per visit and only had to be done every couple of months.